 Is agedashi tofu an easy recipe or is it for seasoned cooks only?
 Let’s just say that it doesn’t take a miracle to successfully fry soft tofu.
 The key is in finding the right kind of tofu and learning how to handle it.
 For me, the ideal tofu for this dish is kinugoshi or “cotton” tofu which is firmer than silken tofu but softer than firm tofu.
 I buy mine from Shopwise.

-- 1 tbsp. of sugar
+- 1 tablespoon sugar

-- 1 tsp. of grated ginger
+- 1 teaspoon grated ginger

-- 1 cake of kinugoshi or “cotton” tofu, about 300 g.
+- 1 cake kinugoshi or “cotton” tofu about 300 grams

-- sliced scallions, to garnish
+- sliced scallions to garnish

-- Make the sauce.
+Make the sauce.
 Heat the dashi (or the water and dashi powder) just until it comes to a boil.
 Turn off the heat and stir in the light soy sauce, rice wine, sugar and ginger.
 Set aside.

 Press out the excess water from the tofu.

 To do this, place the tofu between two stacks of kitchen paper and press lightly.
 Invert, press lightly again.
 Change the kitchen paper two more times, repeating the process.

-- Cut the tofu into two-inch squares (or cubes).
+Cut the tofu into two-inch squares (or cubes).

-- Place the starch in a shallow bowl.
+Place the starch in a shallow bowl.
 Add the tofu and gently roll each to completely coat the outside.
 Depending on how wet the tofu still is at this point, you may have to do the rolling part two to three times more.

-- Heat the oil until wisps of smoke start to appear.
+Heat the oil until wisps of smoke start to appear.